Upgrade Guide: 0.3 to 4.0

 Removed Options

-keystone option has been deprecated.
+The csv expanded keystone option has been deprecated.
 Relationship

-fields will always be expanded into fieldName
+fields will always be expanded into fieldName, fieldId columns by

 default.